 For the North Atlantic...Caribbean Sea and the Gulf of Mexico:

-this system.
-An Air Force Reserve Hurricane Hunter aircraft is
+An Air Force Reserve reconnaissance aircraft is scheduled to

 * Formation chance through 48 hours...medium...50 percent.

 * Formation chance through 5 days...high...60 percent.